ambientlight/logux-todomvc/README.md

 yarn start
 ```

 For the server side, make sure you have `jq` and `awscli` available at path and configured with your credentials.
-The following setup relies on local environment with Congito(authentification layer on AWS) being an exception.
+The following setup relies on local environment with Congito(authentification layer on AWS) being an exception(requires AWS infra).
 Then in another terminal tab run:

 ```shell
 # create AWS-powered backend stack via CloudFormation